 - Hot chicken salad (Bang bang ji): Made with hot chili oil, chicken breasts are cut into matchstick-sized pieces and served on a sheet of green bean paste.

-- Beggar's chicken: A whole chicken is stuffed with vegetables (usually mushrooms and chestnuts) and is wrapped in a dough (or clay) and baked.
-The story behind this dish has to do with a peasant who stole a chicken, packed it in clay, lit a fire in a hole underground, where it cooked overnight.
+- Beggar's chicken: A whole chicken is stuffed with vegetables (usually mushrooms and chestnuts) and is wrapped in dough (or clay) and baked.
+The story behind this dish has to do with a peasant who stole a chicken, packed it in clay, and lit a fire in a hole underground, where it cooked overnight.
 The result was a tender, aromatic chicken.
-There are other folkloric legends involving an emperor and his guards not being able to find the stolen chicken since there was no trace of smoke since it cooked underground.
+There are other folkloric legends involving an emperor and his guards not being able to find the stolen chicken since there was no trace of smoke as it cooked underground.

 - Chili chicken cubes (Cheng du chicken): A classic Szechuan dish, it includes cubed chicken breasts, marinated and deep-fried; the sauce includes hot bean sauce, freshly ground Szechuan pepper, sugar, and vinegar.

 - Crispy skin duck (Xiang su ya): An interesting Szechuan dish, in this preparation, the duck is steamed, while the skin is deep-fried.
 The result is a fragrant, crispy variation on a Peking duck.